Thomas Hooke (mayor)

-Thomas Hooke (15??–1670) was a successful merchant and significant figure in Dublin politics from the 1640s until his death.
+Thomas 1st Hooke (15??–1670) was an Irish merchant and significant figure in Dublin politics from the 1640s until his death.

 He appeared in Dublin's civic records first in 1637.
 Hooke made his fortune selling herrings and cheese to the English Parliamentary army in Ireland.
 He was elected Mayor of Dublin in 1654.
 His close connections with the Cromwellian administration in the city brought him a succession of positions of power and influence - justice of the peace, revenue commissioner, commissioner for probate of wills and farmer of the petty customs of Dublin, as well as commissioner of the Civil Survey for the county of Dublin.

 Religiously he was Independent and an elder of the congregation of St Nicholas-within-the-walls, close to his house on Castle Street.